Quantum cloning of steering

-We show the regions of $S_{AB}$ and $S_{AC}$, for the general case, the case with positive real $v_k$, and the steerable two copies $\tilde{\rho}_{AB}$ and $\tilde{\rho}_{AC}$ in Fig. \ref{figS}.
-When the coefficients $v_k$ are positive real, for fixed $v_1 / v_3$ and $v_2 / v_3$, as $v_0$ decreases from $1$ to $0$, the curve for $S_{AB}$ and $S_{AC}$ always intersect the double steerable region, except the case with two of $v_k$ being zero.
-And, the upper bound of the general region is reached by the coefficients $v_1=v_2=v_3\leq v_0/3$, which also saturate the no-cloning inequality (\ref{noclone}).
-Consequently, this leads to an inequality for the quantum steering in the present protocol as
+Figure \ref{figS} shows the regions of $S_{AB}$ and $S_{AC}$ for the general case, the case with nonnegative real $v_k$, and the two steerable copies, $\tilde{\rho}_{AB}$ and $\tilde{\rho}_{AC}$.
+When the coefficients $v_k$ are nonnegative real numbers, for fixed $v_1 / v_3$ and $v_2 / v_3$, the curves for $S_{AB}$ and $S_{AC}$ always intersect the double steerable region as $v_0$ decreases from $1$ to $0$, except when two values of $v_k$ are zero.
+In addition, the upper bound of the general region is reached by the coefficients $v_1=v_2=v_3\leq v_0/3$, which also saturate the no-cloning inequality (\ref{noclone}).
+Consequently, this results in an inequality for the EPR steering in the current protocol as follows:

-It can be regarded as a conservation law of the quantum steering when the equality holds.
+This can be regarded as a conservation law of EPR steering when equality holds.